 Description: This code covers conditions where there is a disorder of the cervical discs causing nerve root compression.

-Usage: Use this code for patients presenting with neck pain and radiating symptoms like numbness or weakness in the arms.
+Usage: This code is for patients presenting with neck pain and radiating symptoms like numbness or weakness in the arms.

 M53.0 – Cervicocranial Syndrome